nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 The path is: @vuepress/plugin-google-analytics

 ::: tip
 When you install a package using yarn or npm it will install it following the path of the npm package even if the directories are nested.
-You can see here that the @vuepress directory contains the project code together with the plugins code even if they are published in different packages
+You can see here that the @vuepress directory contains the project code together with the code of the plugin even if they are published in different packages
 :::

 Here's the package.json